OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 Concurrency invites races.
-If the same object is accessed by two statements running in parallel, and at least one of the accesses is a write, there is said to be a _%{defn "data race" %}_.
+If the same object is accessed by two statements running in parallel, and at least one of the accesses is a write, there is said to be a _{%defn "data race" %}_.
 Data races have undefined behavior.

 [Do we want to clarify that atomic accesses are unspecified rather than undefined?]

 ### Reducers

-%{ defn "hyperobject", "Hyperobjects" %} are special variables that can be accessed in parallel without data races.
+{% defn "hyperobject", "Hyperobjects" %} are special variables that can be accessed in parallel without data races.
 The OpenCilk runtime gives each thread running in parallel a separate copy of the variable and merges the values as necessary.
 The local copy of the variable is